CHH/learning-node/README.md

     - [ ] Add conveniences like cookie handling, sessions, view rendering
 - [ ] Fix hot reloading for routes and make hot reloading something that usually works for every service that depends on loading a config file
+- [ ] Find a more "Javascript" way to do service location/dependency injection
+- [ ] Request scoped services